yutanicorp/powermolelib/README.rst

 powermole/lib
 ===============

-This package contains building blocks to make an encrypted connection possible.
+This package contains building blocks to make an encrypted connection via one or more intermediate hosts possible.
-In addition, this package also contains a module named agent which is transferred to the last host.
-The building block system provide easy scalability.
+The underlying foundation is SSH with the ProxyJump directive enabled.
+This package also contains modules that provides a variety of services.
+For simplicity, all modules are designed in a functional manner.

+The power of SSH is harnessed by the *transferagent.py* and *tunnel.py* modules.
+These modules are responsible for copying the Agent (*agent.py*) to the destination host and setting up tunneling.
+Once tunneling is established, the Agent is executed by *bootstrapagent.py* by utilizing the stdin of Tunnel.
+The Instructor (*instructor.py*) is responsible for starting and stopping services provided by the Agent.
+These services includes: redirection of internet traffic (TOR mode), copying files (FILE mode), and issuing commands (INTERACTIVE mode).
+For port forwarding (FOR mode), the program simply relies on SSH itself.
+The Instructor communicates with the Agent by sending JSON messages over the forwarded connection provided by Tunnel.
+The Agent also responds to heartbeats send by localhost to check if connection is still intact.

 Use the package **powermolecli** to interact with this library.

 How it works